faja/mightymanuals/src/LINUX_INTERNALS/NETWORK/packet-flow.md

       that can be handled at most in a single run
     - it took too long to finish (`net.core.netdev_budget_usecs`)
     - (you can find the details on the above here `/proc/net/softnet_stat`)
+- network data frames are handed to the protocol layers from the queues
+- protocol layers process data
+- data is added to receive buffers attached to sockets by protocol layers

 #### linux network stack